 The BISSELL AeroSlim has very good storage properties.
 It's very compact overall and comes with a low-profile rack that holds the vacuum upright and stores its included multi-purpose tool.

 Like most handheld vacuums, the BISSELL AeroSlim's dirt compartment is very small.
 It needs to be emptied frequently and doesn't have a maximum fill indicator to let you know once it has reached maximum capacity.
+Take a look at the Wyze Handheld Vacuum if you're looking for a comparably-sized handheld vacuum with a slightly larger dirt compartment.

 Since this is a cordless vacuum, its range is limited only by remaining battery life and the amount of space left in its dirt compartment.